gomlx/gomlx/README.md

 [Jax](https://github.com/google/jax) and [TensorFlow](https://tensorflow.org/), and it has the same speed in many cases.

-## Quick Start: see our [tutorial](examples/tutorial/tutorial.ipynb), or a [guided example for Kaggle Dogs Vs Cats using GoMLX](examples/dogsvscats/dogsvscats.ipynb).
+## Quick Start: see our [tutorial](examples/tutorial/tutorial.ipynb), or a [guided example for Kaggle Dogs Vs Cats](examples/dogsvscats/dogsvscats.ipynb).

 <img src="docs/gomlx_gopher.jpg" align="left" alt="GoMLX Gopher" width="160" height="160"/>
-It was developed primarily as a platform to easily experiment with ML ideas, and to allow one to use Go for ML.
-Hopefully it can grow beyond that -- see Long-Term Goals below.
+<p>It was developed to be feature full ML platform for Go, and to easily experiment with ML ideas.
+Hopefully it can grow beyond that -- see Long-Term Goals below.</p>

-It strives to be **simple to read and reason about**, leading the user to correct and transparent mental model of what is going on (no surprises) -- aligned with Go philosophy.
+It strives to be **simple to read and reason about**, leading the user to a correct and transparent mental model of what is going on (no surprises) -- aligned with Go philosophy.
 At the cost of more typing (more verbose) at times.

 Documentation is kept up-to-date (if it is not well documented, it is as if the code is not there) and error messages are useful and try to make it easy to solve issues.

 **GoMLX is still under development, and should be considered experimental for now.**